Bryntum

 fetchData();

 We’ll store the tasks state in the tasks variable.
-The fetchData function will run on page load; this async function will use our client fetch function to get the task data.
-This is then passed into the created Gantt chart instance.
+The fetchData function will run on page load.
+It uses the native fetch API to get the task data from data.json, which is then passed into the created Gantt chart instance.
 The first argument of the Gantt constructor function is the id of the <svg> element that will contain the Gantt chart.
 This <svg> element is part of the starter code in the index.html file.
 The second argument is the data and the third argument is an options object for configuring the Gantt chart.

 We set the bar_height of the taskbars and the view_mode of the calendar.
 On page load, the “…loading” <div> is displayed.
-It is then hidden using the hideLoader function after the data fetch request.
+It is then hidden using the hideLoader function in the finally block, which runs whether the fetch succeeds or fails.
 If there is an error, the error message <div> will be displayed.
 If the request is successful, the Gantt chart is shown using the showGantt function.

 If you run your local server now, you’ll see the following Gantt chart in your browser window:

-The Frappe Gantt has drag, resize, task progress display and dependencies built in.
-The last task, “Set up test strategy”, is red because it has the custom class “is-important”.
+The Frappe Gantt has drag, resize, task progress display and dependencies built in, making it a solid open source Gantt chart component out of the box.
+The last task, “Set up test strategy”, is red because it has the custom class is-important.
 You can see this in the data.json file.
 The styling for it is in the styles.css file.
 Now let’s customize our Gantt chart and add more features.

 custom_popup_html: function (task) {